'Delays likely' for months as works get underway on major West Sussex road - with finish date scheduled next year

-Angmering Bypass roadworks begin: 'Delays likely' for months including Christmas and new year
+Angmering Bypass roadworks begin: 'Delays likely' for months but they will pause for Christmas

 and live on Freeview channel 276

-Utility repair and maintenance works have started on the Angmering Bypass today (Monday, November 6) – and they are expected to last until February 2024.
+Utility repair and maintenance works have started on the A280 today (Monday, November 6) – and they are expected to last until February 2024, with a Christmas hiatus.

-Two sets of two-way signals have been installed as part of traffic management measures.
+Two sets of two-way signals have been installed as part of traffic management measures, according to one.network.

-Global Utility Connections / Energetic Electricity has been named on one.network as the company granted a permit for these works.

 A notice on the website read: “Roadworks – delays likely [on the] Angmering Bypass, 6 November 2023 - 2 February 2024.”